 - Make it low carb and keto: use our sugar free teriyaki sauce recipe (make 3 or 4 days ahead of time), use green beans or broccoli instead of edamame.
 Serve over cooked riced cauliflower.

 - This recipe is gluten free and dairy free as long as you use a teriyaki sauce with no gluten.
-Reminder to make sure that any store-bought bottled ingredient do not contain dairy or gluten.
+Reminder to make sure that any store-bought bottled ingredients do not contain dairy or gluten.

-- To make it Whole30 use no grains, use cauliflower instead.
+- To make it Whole30 use no grains, use cauliflower rice instead.
 Use no gluten or soy - so go with our homemade teriyaki sauce but use coconut aminos when you make it.
 Substitute broccoli or other Whole30 approved veg instead of edamame.

 - Make it vegan and make it with vegetables and beans.

 - Lots of vegetables are used in this recipe as well as healthy fats from the salmon and the olive oil.
 Feel free to use a variety of colors and textures in your choice of vegetables.

 There are so many ways you can serve this teriyaki salmon rice bowl!
 Here are a few ideas:

 - While you can buy bottled teriyaki sauce, I highly recommend that you make our homemade teriyaki sauce (sugar-free) recipe.
 It is easy and it can be made with regular sugar if you are not following a sugar-free diet.

 - This is a highly flexible recipe, so you can use any ingredients in your bowl that you might like.
 I love the carrots along with the sauteed zucchini and onions but you could substitute any vegetable - broccoli, bell peppers, green beans, scallions, cauliflower, sugar snap peas, snow peas, etc.

 - Garnish with sesame seeds and drizzle with extra teriyaki sauce and even yum yum sauce.
 Sliced avocado also makes a fresh addition too!